 The fire risk associated with a space is assumed to be a function of the use of the space in normal and emergency conditions and the contents of the space.
 The nature of the space is significant both in terms of the likelihood of fire and the consequences of fire, see Clause 1.8.

-NOTE: AS/NZS 4360 and Part B of the NSCV provide further information on the application of risk management techniques.
+NOTE: AS/NZS 4360 provides further information on the application of risk management techniques.

 1.6.2 Fire safety measures provide defence-in-depth